Why are coding conventions important?

-This online document serves as the complete (when supporting style guides are included) definition of the Deep Dive Coding Java + Android Bootcamp standards for Java and SQL source code, as well as pseudocode files or fragments, XML documents, and JSON values.
-A Java, SQL, XML, JSON, or pseudocode source file, document, or fragment may be described as being “in DDC Java + Android Bootcamp Style” if and only if it adheres to the rules stated or referenced herein.
+This web module serves as the complete (when supporting style guides are included) definition of the Deep Dive Coding Java + Android Bootcamp standards for Java and SQL source code, as well as pseudocode files or fragments, XML documents, and JSON values.
+A Java, SQL, XML, JSON, or pseudocode source file, document, or fragment may be described as being “in DDC Java + Android Bootcamp Style” if and only if it adheres to the rules stated or referenced in this module.

 Coding conventions are for your benefit, and the benefit of other programmers working with you.

-The Java compiler (for example) doesn’t care about leading whitespace (indentation) in your code, or about the amount of vertical whitespace between methods, or horizontal whitespace before and after commas, etc.1 With some important exceptions, it doesn’t even care about how you name your classes, interfaces, variables, and methods.
+It might surprise you to learn that the Java compiler doesn’t care about leading whitespace (indentation) in your code, or about the amount of vertical whitespace between methods, or horizontal whitespace before and after commas, etc.1 With some important exceptions, it doesn’t even care about how you name your classes, interfaces, variables, and methods.
 However, your eyes and brain—and those of your teammates—do care a great deal about all of these.
 In particular, our brains care a lot about consistency and visually predictable structure.

 No set of naming and formatting conventions suits every developer, language, organization, or project perfectly, but adopting a reasonable set of conventions as an organization facilitates our working together more effectively and efficiently.
 In the Deep Dive Coding Java + Android bootcamp, we’ve formulated this style guide, based in large part on the Google style guides—the Java portion of which is based in turn on Oracle’s (originally Sun’s) Code Conventions for the Java™ Programming Language.